aiidalab/ipyoptimade/README.md

 voila optimade-client.ipynb
 ```

+If dependencies are updated, update `requirements.txt` file that is used for the Docker image used in binder.
+The command to update the file is included at the top of `requirements.txt`.

 ### Making a new release

 To create a new release, clone the repository, install development dependencies with `pip install -e '.[dev]'`, and then execute `bumpver update [--major|--minor|--patch] [--tag-num --tag [alpha|beta|rc]]`.